ovh/docs/pages/public_cloud/public_cloud_databases/databases_08_vrack/guide.es-es.md

 ssh debian@141.95.107.2
 ```

-Now install the Redis client by installing the Redis server package:
+Now install the client by installing the `redis-server` package:

 ```bash
 sudo apt-get update && sudo apt-get install redis-server -y
 ```

-Now connect to the Redis database using the URL retrieved from the OVHcloud Control Panel, with a command such as:
+Now connect to the Caching service using the URL retrieved from the OVHcloud Control Panel, with a command such as:

 ```bash
 redis-cli --tls -u "rediss://my-redis-user@redis-2612345abc-abcd1234defg.database.cloud.ovh.net:20185"